Sitecore-Hackathon/2021-Sitecore-Helper/README.md

 - Sitecore 10.1
 - Sitecore SPE

-_Remove this subsection if your entry does not have any prerequisites other than Sitecore_

 ## Installation instructions
 -	Download the package from packages folder (https://github.com/Sitecore-Hackathon/2021-Sitecore-Helper/tree/main/sc.packages)
 -	Go to Development Tools -> Installation Wizard.